 Around the bed you will find them near the piping, seams and tags of the mattress and box spring.
 They are breeding in the cracks in the bed frame, and they love headboards especially padded ones.

 In a heavily infested room, you can find them in all the soft furnishings.
 So, pay particular attention to skirting boards, bed frames, cushions, curtains and even sometimes items of clothing such as jumper and hats.
+If you believe you may have bed bugs see some of the most tale signs here.

 Bed bugs are nocturnal insects.
 They are mostly active at night, biting and drinking blood meal as we sleep.
 During the daylight hours they hide in the tiniest cracks and crevices because of their sensitivity to light.
 They can easily stick to any surface including your mattress, clothes and the walls.
 Bed bugs don’t nest and they hide from humans in your clothes, soft furnishings or any suitable dark place.